knot-system/knot-site/README.md

 ## Updating

-When you want update the system, download the latest release.
-Backup your *content/* folder and your *config.php* (and your custom theme, if you have any).
-You can delete the *system/* folder, the *index.php* and the *theme/default/* folder, and then re-upload them from the release .zip file.
-We'll add an option to automatically update the system in the future.
+**Important:** Before updating, backup your `content/` folder and your `config.php` (and your custom theme inside the `theme/` folder, if you have any).
+Better be safe than sorry.

+Read the release notes of all the releases back to your version.
+Sometimes, you may need to manually update specific files in your custom theme.

+Create a new empty file called `update` (or `update.txt`) in the root folder of your installation.
+Then open the website, and append `?update` to the URL to trigger the update process.
+Follow the steps.

+If you don't finish the update, manually delete the `update` (or `update.txt`) file (if the update process finishes, this file gets deleted automatically).

+After updating, open your website and check if everything works as expected.

+If you want to perform a manual update, delete the `system/` and `theme/default/` folders, as well as the `index.php` and `.htaccess` files from the root folder.
+Then download the latest (or an older) release from the releases page.
+Upload the `system/` and `theme/default/` folders and the `index.php` file from the downloaded release zip-file into your web directory.
+Then open the url in a webbrowser.

 If you want to reset the whole system, delete the following files and folders and open the url in a webbrowser to re-trigger the setup process:
 - `.htaccess`